katiewoolsey/hello-world/README.md

 # hello-world
-my demo repository where I'm following the help directions AND ADD A SAMPLE EDIT
+my demo repository where I'm following the help directions

 Now I'm adding some stuff to this file so that I can play around with the behavior in the diff and make some suggestions and comments.